j4m3su0/btc-returns-forecasting-LSTM/README.md

 # btc-returns-forecasting-LSTM
-A collection of code created for a project that explores time-series forecasting of BTCUSDT returns using a Long Short-Term Memory (LSTM) neural network.
+A collection of code created for a project that explores time-series forecasting of Bitcoin (BTC-USD) returns using a LSTM neural network, and a long-short strategy implementation.